kawu/hhu-dl-materials-2019/solutions/u8/README.md

 In our English dataset, '\_' is mostly assigned to contractions such as "don't", "cannot", "aren't", etc.  It makes sense to simply discard them during data loading.
 The tokenizer should have no trouble identifying and splitting them into component words.
+Note also that the component words (e.g., "cannot" -> "can" and "not") are already present in our UD files, so we don't have to split such contractions ourselves.

 Note, however, that this solution may not be optimal for some other (UD) languages, where tokenization is not so obvious.
+In particular, there's one occurrence of "des" in our training dataset, which is a part of a French proper name ("Vicaire des Ardennes").  "des" in French is ambiguous ("des" vs "des" vs "de+les").